altruios/namshubettulpa/public/namshubettuple/restructuring.md

 "FL::Speaking of, he's leaking pretty badly - Jochek - would you?"
 *The blonde woman nodded and held out her hand* "J_R::I don't bite"
-"R::It's alright - I need some fixing: she can do it."
+'R::It is alright - I need some fixing: she can do it.'
 *Martha reached out her hand and clasped Jochek's* ~For a moment time seized, stuttering a jerking to a halt~ ~Rossin faded from view and time jerked back~